Lucas-Gui/OpenNMT-tf/scripts/extract_attn/README.md

-#Attention extraction and injection in OpenNMT-tf self-attention models
+#Attention extraction in OpenNMT-tf self-attention models

 This code has been written (or modified, for the OpenNMT-tf folders) during my internship in the summer 2020.

-It can be used to :
-1. Identify autoattention heads of a Transformer model according to their ability to focus on syntactic dependencies, as in  [Voita et al.](https://arxiv.org/pdf/1905.09418.pdf)
+It has been designed to identify autoattention heads of a Transformer model according to their ability to focus on syntactic dependencies, as in  [Voita et al.](https://arxiv.org/pdf/1905.09418.pdf)
-2. Modify attention between to tokens on a given set of heads, in order to modify or inject syntactic information inside the model

 Contact : [lucas.guirardel@polytechnique.edu](mailto:lucas.guirardel@polytechnique.edu)